Dive Regulator Maintenance Guide (UK)

 Manufacturer extended warranties: Apeks and Scubapro offer extended warranties on premium regulators.
 Typically requires registration and annual servicing.

-Retailer service plans: Some UK retailers bundle annual services at reduced rates.
+Retailer service plans: Some dive retailers bundle annual services at reduced rates.
 Worth considering for long-term cost savings.

-Lifetime free parts: Some brands offer lifetime free parts if you service annually at authorised centres.
+Lifetime free parts: Some brands offer lifetime free parts if you service annually at authorized centers.
 Labour still charged, but parts cost drops to zero.

-Budget for annual service as non-negotiable diving cost.
-Around £80-120 annually protects your life-support equipment and maintains warranty.
-Develop good post-dive rinse habits.
-Store properly between dives.
+Budget for annual service as a non-negotiable diving cost. £80-120 annually is cheap insurance for life-support equipment.
+Develop good post-dive rinse habits and store properly between dives.

-Take our quiz to find regulators with good UK service support.
+Take our quiz to find regulators with good service support.

 Products Mentioned in This Guide